-Currently I’m building a low cost 1000mm x 2000mm parabolic trough for experimental purposes, which is split into four 1000mm x 500mm segments.
+Currently, I’m building a low cost 1000mm x 2000mm parabolic trough (used for example at Desertec) for experimental purposes, which is split into four 1000mm x 500mm segments.
 Polished stainless steel is used as reflector material.

 The tool used to calculate the support structure can be found here.